nikil511/ESP8266_Arduino/libraries/README.md

 # Arduino Libraries
-Trying to add Arduino libraries as subtrees of original project repos
+Arduino libraries as subtrees of original project repos